The Daily Stormer: Content and style

-Anglin asserts that the purpose of The Daily Stormer is to provide "a means to propagandize people ... to get them to look at the world in a certain way".
+Anglin asserts that the purpose of The Daily Stormer was to provide "a means to propagandize people ... to get them to look at the world in a certain way".
 Headlines include "All Intelligent People in History Disliked Jews", and "Adolf Hitler: The Most Lied About Man of All Time".
 The site bills itself as "America's #1 Most-Trusted Republican News Source".
 According to The Jewish Chronicle, The Daily Stormer "posts hundreds of racist articles targeting black people, Arabs and Jews".
-The website offers pro-separatist coverage of the conflict in Eastern Ukraine, which Anglin considers "the correct moral position".
-The site promotes the conspiracy theory that Jews are shape shifting reptilians who rule the Earth, which Anglin had previously discussed on his web site Adventure Quest 2012.
+The website offered pro-separatist coverage of the conflict in Eastern Ukraine, which Anglin considers "the correct moral position".
+The site promoted the conspiracy theory that Jews are shape shifting reptilians who rule the Earth, which Anglin had previously discussed on his web site Adventure Quest 2012.

 The SPLC stated that The Daily Stormer owed its success to the online imageboard 4chan becoming popular among racists, as both websites use similar memes and rhetorical styles.
-One meme the website has used is to overlay photographs of Taylor Swift with anti-Semitic quotations, including comments made by Hitler.
+One meme the website has used is to overlay photographs of Taylor Swift with antisemitic quotations, including comments made by Hitler.
 The website puts triple parentheses around the names of Jews, a far-right meme created by fellow website The Right Stuff.
 Jacob Siegel of The Daily Beast wrote that the website was growing in popularity amongst a younger audience due to its use of humor, and was attracting activists of other anti-political correctness ideologies—such as Gamergaters, men's rights activists and opponents of social justice warriors—who would not usually identify with fascism.
 The SPLC has also documented Anglin's involvement in and encouragement of culture jamming by making hyperbolic statements in fake online accounts as women and minorities.
 He has also said that "ridiculous" statements such as "gas the kikes", if repeated in media coverage, can work to desensitize the public to the Holocaust.
 He also believes that his extreme right-wing rhetoric can normalize less extreme right-wingers such as Trump.
 In December 2017, The Huffington Post leaked Anglin's 17-page style guide for the website, which included the guideline that articles must be so extremely hyperbolic that readers would be unsure whether the content is parody.